Lodges and Glamping

 Named after the glittering calcite that adorns the walls of the caves, offers underground exploration.
 As the third longest cave in the world, the main tour features 732 steps along metal scaffolding and kids under six are discouraged.

 Jewel Cave National Monument is located 53 miles southwest of Rapid City, South Dakota.
-Jewel Cave National Monument is open from 8 a.m. to 5 p.m. from Memorial Day until Labor Day with reduced hours during the rest of the year.
-It’s free to enter the park and admission is only charged for cave tours.
+It is open from 8 a.m. to 5 p.m. from Memorial Day until Labor Day, with reduced hours during the rest of the year.
+The park is free to enter, and admission is only charged for cave tours.
 Tickets are available in advance for cave tours via Recreation.gov.

-Top Things to do at Wind Cave National Park and Jewel Cave National Monument
+Top Things to Do at Wind Cave National Park and Jewel Cave National Monument

 Badlands National Park, Black Hills with kids, South Dakota,